 Though relatively compact in area, residential development in Alameda County may occur in a wide variety of settings: adjacent to urbanized incorporated areas, at the wildland urban interface, or within the most populous unincorporated area in California (Castro Valley).

+Tables C-4 through C-7 show development standards in single-family zoning districts.
 In terms of area, the vast majority of unincorporated land utilizes large lot, single-family districts (e.g., A, S-D) due to steep hillside conditions or distance from population centers.
 The County's General/Area Plans prioritize resource conservation and the protection of agricultural lands outside of established urban areas, and thus these development standards are appropriate and do not unnecessarily constrain likely sites for residential development.